-Luca Guadagnino's We Are Who We Are will air on BBC Three, it has been announced.
+Luca Guadagnino's We Are Who We Are will air on BBC Three with a release dae confirmed.

 Academy Award-nominated director Luca Guadagnino's first TV show is an eight-part limited series which tells the story of two American kids who live on a U.S. military base in Italy.